sundials-codes/sundials-manyvector-demo/README.tex.md

 * number of desired solution outputs -- `nout`

-* a flag to enable optional output of RMS averages for each field at the frequency spefied via `nout` -- `showstats`
+* a flag to enable optional output of RMS averages for each field at the frequency specified via `nout` -- `showstats`

 Numerous parameters are also provided to control how time integration is performed (these are passed directly to ARKODE).
 For further information on the